RedPRL/yuujinchou/README.markdown

 # Yuujinchou: Name Pattern Combinators

 _Yuujinchou_ is an OCaml package of name patterns for implementing import statements.
-Please consult the [generated documentation](https://redprl.org/yuujinchou/yuujinchou/Yuujinchou) for more details.
+Please consult the [API documentation](https://redprl.org/yuujinchou/yuujinchou/Yuujinchou) for more details.

 ## How to Use It